IntersectMBO/cardano-test-plans/userStoryInventoryChangHF.md

 - [ ] Enabler
 ### Title: Obtain constitution hash for verification
 ### User Story
-- As an Ada holder,
+- As an Ada holder,<br>
-I want to obtain the hash of the off-chain text of a Constitution So that I can compare it against the hash registered on-chain to verify its authenticity.
+I want to obtain the hash of the off-chain text of a Constitution, <br>
+So that I can compare it against the hash registered on-chain to verify its authenticity.

 ### Functional requirements